Pink Eye Treatment in Live Oak, TX

 Conjunctivitis, more commonly known as pink eye, is one of those highly contagious diseases that we often see transferred from one young child to another on the playground or in the classroom.
 Anyone can contract conjunctivitis, but it is especially common in children.
-Dr. Huyen T. Nguyen is a board-certified physician and can treat conjunctivitis at her office in Live Oak, Texas.
+Dr. Huyen T. Nguyen is a board-certified physician with over 25 years of experience providing care for acute illnesses such as conjunctivitis.
+Request an appointment at her primary care office in Live Oak, Texas.
 Call (210) 599-4086 to schedule an appointment today!

 What Causes Conjunctivitis?